GEUS-Glaciology-and-Climate/Sentinel-1_Greenland_Ice_Velocity/README.md

 | land_ice_surface_magnitude_std | Horizontal ice velocity error estimate           | m/d                    |

 ## How do I get the data?
-+ The PROMICE Ice Velocity dataset for Greenland is available at: https://dataverse01.geus.dk/dataverse/Ice_velocity/
++ The PROMICE Ice Velocity dataset for Greenland is available at: https://dataverse01.geus.dk/dataverse/Ice_velocity/ .
+All editions are available here.
 + I want all the data wihout clicking on each file!
 How do I do that?
-  + Use `wget`
-  + Use the script posted further up for bulk dowload.

 ## How to cite:
++When using the dataset please use: Anne Solgaard; Anders Kusk, 2021, "Greenland Ice Velocity from Sentinel-1 Edition 2", https://doi.org/10.22008/promice/data/sentinel1icevelocity/greenlandicesheet, GEUS Dataverse